 Is clear that the excursion offer of Cortina d'Ampezzo is very varied, so all you have to do is to take your mountain shoes and go for a nice walk.
 We take this opportunity to remind you that the mountain is first of all nature, so try to forget for a few hours the phone, the city, the chaos and the work.
 Instead, observe the wonders that Mother Nature has to offer, which in Cortina d'Ampezzo have found a wonderful way to express themselves.

-Hoping you liked our page on the best and easy hikes of Cortina , before saying goodbye, we would suggest you to read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+We hope you liked our page on the best and easiest hikes of Cortina.
+Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.